Business Research: Problem-Solving in Organizations (Spring Semester 2025)

 Registration

 Students are required to register for this course on KSL.
-Registration is open from January 3rd until February 22nd.
+Registration is open from January 13th until February 17th.

 Preconditions

-No preconditions for this course.exist.
+No preconditions for this course exist.

 Course Description & Learning Outcoms